-In January 2002, the Operating Partnership formed a taxable REIT subsidiary ("TRS"), IXP, Inc. (IXP) which acts as a captive insurance company to provide earthquake re-insurance coverage for the Operating Partnership's Greater San Francisco properties.
-The accounts of IXP are consolidated within the Operating Partnership.
-The captive TRS is subject to tax at the federal and state level, and accordingly, the Operating Partnership has recorded a tax provision of \$0.1 million for the year ended December 31, 2002 in the Operating Partnership's Consolidated Statements of Operations.
+In January 2002, the Company formed a taxable REIT subsidiary ("TRS"), IXP, Inc. (IXP) which acts as a captive insurance company to provide earthquake re-insurance coverage for the Company's Greater San Francisco properties.
+The accounts of IXP are consolidated within the Company.
+The captive TRS is subject to tax at the federal and state level, and accordingly, the Company has recorded a tax provision of \$0.1 million for the year ended December 31, 2002 in the Company's Consolidated Statements of Operations.

-Effective July 1, 2002, the Operating Partnership restructured the leases with respect to ownership of its three hotel properties by forming a TRS.
+Effective July 1, 2002, the Company restructured the leases with respect to ownership of its three hotel properties by forming a TRS.
 The hotel TRS, a wholly owned subsidiary of the Operating Partnership, is the lessee pursuant to new leases for each of the hotel properties.
 As lessor, the Operating Partnership is entitled to a percentage of gross receipts from the hotel properties.
 Marriott International, Inc. will continue to manage the hotel properties under the Marriott® name and under terms of the existing management agreements.
-In connection with the restructuring, the revenue and expenses of the hotel properties are being reflected in the Operating Partnership's Consolidated Statements of Operations.
-The hotel TRS is subject to tax at the federal and state level, and accordingly, the Operating Partnership has recorded a tax provision of \$0.4 million for the six months ended December 31, 2002 in the Operating Partnership's Consolidated Statements of Operations.
+In connection with the restructuring, the revenue and expenses of the hotel properties are being reflected in the Company's Consolidated Statements of Operations.
+The hotel TRS is subject to tax at the federal and state level, and accordingly, the Company has recorded a tax provision of \$0.4 million for the six months ended December 31, 2002 in the Company's Consolidated Statements of Operations.

-The Operating Partnership had previously leased its three in-service hotel properties, pursuant to leases with a participation in the gross receipts of such hotel properties, to a lessee ("ZL Hotel LLC") in which Messrs.
-Zuckerman and Linde, the Chairman of the Board and Chief Executive Officer of the Company, respectively, are the sole member-managers.
+To assist the Company in maintaining its status as a REIT, the Company had previously leased its three in-service hotel properties, pursuant to leases with a participation in the gross receipts of such hotel properties, to a lessee ("ZL Hotel LLC") in which Messrs.
+Zuckerman and Linde, the Chairman of the Board and Chief Executive Officer, respectively, are the sole member-managers.
 Marriott International, Inc. manages these hotel properties under the Marriott® name pursuant to management agreements with the lessee.
 Rental revenue from these leases totaled approximately \$12.2 million for the six-month period in 2002 prior to the formation of the hotel TRS and \$31.3 million and \$38.1 million for the years ended December 31, 2001 and 2000, respectively.

-The net difference between the tax basis and the reported amounts of the Operating Partnership's assets and liabilities is approximately \$1.7 billion and \$1.2 billion as of December 31, 2002 and 2001, respectively.
+The net difference between the tax basis and the reported amounts of the Company's assets and liabilities is approximately \$1.7 billion and \$1.2 billion as of December 31, 2002 and 2001, respectively.

-Certain entities included in the Operating Partnership's consolidated financial statements are subject to certain state and local taxes.
+Certain entities included in the Company's consolidated financial statements are subject to certain state and local taxes.
 These taxes are recorded as operating expenses in the accompanying consolidated financial statements.